emmanuelle-dankwa/multiplex-serology-calibration/README.md

 The R code in this repository reproduces the results in the paper:

-Emmanuelle A. Dankwa, Martyn Plummer, Daniel Chapman, Rima Jeske, Julia Butt, Michael Hill, Tim Waterboer, Iona Y. Millwood, Ling Yang, and Christiana Kartsonaki.
-Calibrating multiplex serology for *Helicobacter pylori*.
+Dankwa EA, Plummer M, Chapman D, Jeske R, Butt J, Hill M, Waterboer T, Millwood IY, Yang L, Kartsonaki C. Calibrating multiplex serology for *Helicobacter pylori*.
+Diagnostic and Prognostic Research.
+2025 Aug 11;9(1):17

 Analyses were run in R version 4.0.5.
 Package versions and references are provided in manuscript.